openvinotoolkit/openvino_tensorflow/README.md

     cd ngraph-tf
     ```

-7. Next, build and install nGraph bridge:
+7. Next, build and install nGraph bridge.
+   :warning: You must be inside the `virtualenv` during the ngraph-tf build.

     ```
     mkdir build